 Persistent lateness will be dealt with by the Education Welfare Officer from the Local Authority.

-Lateness to lessons will be dealt with by the individual Teaching Departments and can be added to daily school centralised supervised study detention.
+Lateness to lessons will also be dealt with by the Pastoral Team/ individual Teaching Departments and are added to daily school centralised supervised study detention.

 - Parents are asked to contact the school by telephone before 9am if their child is unable to attend.